-- a) The contracts, transactions and dealings entered into by the Group during the year ended 31 December 2012 are in compliance with the rules and principles of Islamic Shari'ah.
-Except the investment in Taj Mall project which the Shari'ah Board advised in a previous resolution to exit as soon as possible. - b) The allocation of profit and charging of losses relating to investment accounts conform to the basis that had been approved by us in accordance with Islamic Shari'ah rules and principles. - c) The Shari'ah Board advised the Bank's management that all earnings that have been realized from sources or by means prohibited by rules and principles of Islamic Shari'ah principles shall be disposed off and given to charity under the supervision of the Shari'ah Board. - d) The calculation of Zakah is in compliance with the rules and principles of Islamic Shari'ah.
+- a) The contracts, transactions and dealings entered into by the Group during the year ended 31 December 2013 are in compliance with the rules and principles of Islamic Shari'ah except part of the investment in Taj Mall project, Open Silicon and The Independent For Logistics & Warehousing which were not submitted to the Shari'ah Board for approval before its execution, and appear later to be having explicitly non-Shari'ah Compliance issues. - b) The allocation of profit and charging of losses relating to investment accounts conform to the basis that had been approved by us in accordance with Islamic Shari'ah rules and principles. - c) The Shari'ah Board advised the Bank's management that all earnings that have been realized from sources or by means prohibited by rules and principles of Islamic Shari'ah principles shall be disposed off and given to charity under the supervision of the Shari'ah Board. - d) The calculation of Zakah is in compliance with the rules and principles of Islamic Shari'ah.